 When the PMDA is satisfied with the contents of the Japanese DMF, the PMDA will provide a DMF registration certificate (Form No. 43) and a copy of the application to the registrant.
 A brief summary of the relevant information will also be posted on the PMDA website.

-Pacific Bridge Medical offers comprehensive services to help you with drug registration, including assistance with regulatory strategy, application submission, DMAH, FMA, clinical trials, and GMP compliance.
+Pacific Bridge Medical offers comprehensive services to help you with drug registration, including assistance with regulatory strategy, application submission, DMAH, AFM, clinical trials, and GMP compliance.

 If your medical company requires assistance with drug or API registration in Japan, contact us here for a free consultation to discuss your specific needs.